 Use the Add button '+' to create the required number of lines in the table (one line for each location where an individual state variable needs to have a local value defined).
+Click the 'Template' column to select the template to pick the state variable from, and then click in the 'Name' column to select the state variable.
 The delete button '-' deletes highlighted rows from the table.